duggiel/shipstation/README.md

 ## Versioning

-Trado PayPal module follows Semantic Versioning 2.0 as defined at
+Shipstation Ruby wrapper follows Semantic Versioning 2.0 as defined at
 <http://semver.org>.

 ## How to contribute